 Catawba rhododendron have brilliant pink/purple flowers.
 They begin blooming in early June at elevations above 3,500 feet and will continue to reach their peak at higher elevations as the month wears on.
 Some good places to see the Catawba rhododendron are just past Chimney Tops trail parking lot on Newfound Gap Road, Alum Cave Trail and Andrews Bald.

-The similar-looking white and pink flowering plant, mountain laurel, blooming from early May through June, was called “ivy” by the mountain people.
-It’s kind of confusing to think about – Rhododendron is “laurel” and mountain laurel is “ivy,” but even today many people still refer to these beautiful plants by their old names.
+The similar-looking white and pink flowering plant, mountain laurel, bloom from early May through June.
+This flower is referred to as “ivy” by the mountain people.
+It’s kind of confusing to think about – rhododendron is “laurel” and mountain laurel is “ivy,” but even today many people still refer to these beautiful plants by their old names.